wintersapps/com.example.animals_kotlin/README.md

 # com.example.animals_kotlin

-Sample application displaying animals in the MVVM architecture.
+Sample Android application displaying animals in the MVVM architecture.

 Technologies and solutions used:
 - Material Design